Intitulé du projet

 G. André, S. Dérozier, C. Guérin, P. Nicolas

-Nom(s) du(des) partenaire(s) - Hors MaIAGE
+Nom(s) du(des) partenaire(s) (nom, labo et localisation) - Hors MaIAGE

 I2BC (CNRS, Gif-sur-Yvette) resp.
 Paulo TAVARES, MICALIS (INRAE Jouy-en-Josas) resp.
 Matthieu JULES

-Date de fin du contrat
+Date de fin du projet

 Résumé